 A contest asking "Why Do You Explore?", to promote XPRIZE’s newly-minted Exploration Prize Group sponsorship by Shell.

-Transforming the way the bank's customers bank – and learn – online.
+Transforming the way the bank's commercial customers bank – and learn – online.

 The first of its kind in Sony's long line of digital photography equipment.